Symptoms | Diagnosis | Treatment | For More Information

 In addition to these telltale signs of a heart valve condition, a physician might suspect heart valve disease if a murmur is detected during a routine physical exam.
 A heart murmur produces an abnormal sound caused by irregular blood flow as a result of a malfunctioning valve.

 At the NorthShore Cardiovascular Institute, we take an integrated multispecialty approach to your care.
 Most patients with possible valvular heart disease will undergo an initial evaluation by one of our knowledgeable cardiologists.
 We will ask you about your medical history and conduct a physical exam.
 Patients will often undergo non-invasive tests, including EKGs and echocardiograms (ultrasound exams).
-We often employ exercise stress testing as another diagnostic tool.
+We often employ exercise stress testing as another tool to diagnose valvular heart disease.

 Sometimes additional and more invasive testing to complete an evaluation may be required, including transesophageal echocardiography and cardiac catheterization.